nopnop2002/esp-idf-ftpClient/README.md

 Note: ESP32-S2 is NOT support this function.

-Note: The first time you use it, you will always get an error.
+Note: You will get an error.
 It works fine after a few resets.
+At the moment, it is not stable.

 - First time
 ```